tewinget/loki-network/docs/project-structure.md

 ### `/llarp/service` / `/llarp/handlers` / `/llarp/exit`

-for all codepaths for traffic over lokinet, there is 2 parts, the "frontend" and the "backend".
+for all codepaths for traffic over Session Router, there is 2 parts, the "frontend" and the "backend".

-the "backend" is responsible for sending and recieving data inside lokinet using our internal formats via paths, it handles flow management, lookups, timeouts, handover, and all state we have inside lokinet.
+the "backend" is responsible for sending and recieving data inside Session Router using our internal formats via paths, it handles flow management, lookups, timeouts, handover, and all state we have inside session_router.

 the "fontend", is a translation layer that takes in IP Packets from the OS, and send it to the backend to go where ever it wants to go, and recieves data from the "backend" and sends it to the OS as an IP Packet.